 Busy practices always keep looking for ways to save time and focus more on patient care and EHR serves them just that by eliminating a good deal of paperwork, and cuts down on time spent by staff members on filing and retrieving patient information.
 Whenever a health practitioner requires access to data stored in EHR, it is instantly available.
 As per to HealthIT.gov, around 80% of providers using EHRs avers that it boosted efficiency.

 Then three-quarters state that EHRs enable them to receive lab results faster than before.
 Here the doctors can also give e-Prescriptions, a process that 82% say saves time.
 EHR is pretty the same as EMR, however, it goes beyond the clinical data gathered in one doctor’s office.
-In fact, it represents a collective of health data from all the clinicians who are involved in a patient?s treatment and care it consists of physicians, specialists, clinicians from laboratories as well as diagnostic facilities.
-This detailed health record can also be shared with other healthcare providers because it created by the provider but made to be more patient-centric, hence it is more useful and powerful for diagnosis & treatment as compared to EMR.
+In fact, it represents a collective of health data from all the clinicians who are involved in a patient’s treatment and care it consists of physicians, specialists, clinicians from laboratories as well as diagnostic facilities.
+This detailed health record can also be shared with other healthcare providers because it is created by the provider but made to be more patient-centric, hence it is more useful and powerful for diagnosis & treatment as compared to EMR.

-The crucial elements of EHR consist of:
+The crucial elements of EHR consist of

 - Patient support: Patients are able to receive educational material via EHR as well as can enter data themselves through home monitoring devices and online questionnaires.